Status: Agreed 18 September 2017

 22.2 Every member present over the age of 15 is entitled to vote upon every motion, and in case of an equality of votes the Chairman may have a second or casting vote.

-22.4 In the event that more than 6 members are proposed as Vice Presidents at the AGM, the 6 members proposed obtaining the highest number of votes of those members present and voting shall be elected to the Executive Committee.
+22.4 In the event that more than 6 members are proposed as Vice Presidents at the AGM, the 6 members proposed obtaining the highest number of votes of those members present and voting shall be elected as Vice Presidents to the Executive Committee.

 22.5 The quorum at AGMs and EGMs is 6.